mackbdev/VHSdemo/README.md

     * Configurations to endpoint can be made in ./src/backend/staticVariables.js

 ## Deployment
+- Build the final application by running `npm run build`
-- Optionally this application can be served locally by installing the Serve package globally and running\
+- This application can be served locally by installing the Serve package globally and running\
 `serve ./build`